This post is used to log my leetcode problem solving.

 Note: If multiple vowels or consonants have the same maximum frequency, you may choose any one of them.
 If there are no vowels or no consonants in the string, consider their frequency as 0.

-is the number of times it occurs in the string.
+The frequency of a letter x is the number of times it occurs in the string.

 Example 1: